Electron Engine ™

 Click here for a large picture

-Cut the Ground Loop.
-Some Yamamoto amplifiers hum a little bit, so we use these here as an example Hum has to do with several factors, and it is not always possible to say, what exactly has to be done, and what exactly it will achieve.
-But several times I found a ground loop was the cause.
 Such a ground loop can not always be physically pointed at.
-A ground loop is always created when two pieces of equipment are grounded via the mains, and also their ground is externally connected via the shield of the tone cable.
-One way or another, there is now a physical loop in the room, created by all these ground wires.
-Now, such a loop technically is one winding of a transformer.
-This single winding is shorted electrically, because it is round going.
-Any magnetic stray field from mains transformers, will also stray into this loop, and if that happens, a small current will be generated, because that's what transformers so.
+A ground loop is created by definition, when two pieces of equipment are grounded via the mains, and also their ground is externally connected via the shield of the tone cable.
+That is indeed a physical loop.
+Such a loop technically is one winding of a transformer.
+Any magnetic stray field from mains transformers, will also stray into this loop, and if that happens, a small signal will be generated, because that's what transformers do.
 You may think, it is only one winding, but it is a very large winding, several meters in length.
 What counts actually, is the loop surface, but that is quite large as well.
-So yes, as small AC current will flow, through this loop always, and here is the point: The tone cable shield is part of it, and that's where the hum is coming from.
-Since with an asymmetric (standard RCA) connector the signal is between center pin and ground.
-So when you have music signal on the center pin, and a hum signal on the ground connection of the RCA, you will hear both.
-Cutting the ground loop, in this case means disconnect the ground of the RCA cable.
-But with asymmetric (standard RCA) that will make it only worse
+Unfortunately the tone cable shield is part of this loop, and the hum signal will be injected in it.
+Understanding it like this, it will be clear, better shielding, or ultimate RCA connectors will not cure this.
+The only cure is: Break this ground loop, so no current can flow in it, and the hum will be gone.

 How to mount the EE31 board.